Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/07_Data-Preservation-and-Archiving.md

 ### Learning Activities

-- **Lecture** (20 mins): Presentation by the trainer of one or more infrastructures and organisations in their country and/or internationally (show what the infrastructure/services offer for data preservation).
+- **Lecture** (20&nbsp;mins): Presentation by the trainer of one or more infrastructures and organisations in their country and/or internationally (show what the infrastructure/services offer for data preservation).
 Presentation of certification bodies such as CoreTrustSeal and discussion of certification criteria for warehouses with the learners.
-- **Research and reflective Activity** (30 mins): Learners select a data repository from their country or a repository recognised in their discipline.
+- **Research and reflective Activity** (30&nbsp;mins): Learners select a data repository from their country or a repository recognised in their discipline.
 Using information from the presentation and their own knowledge (internet research, use of tools such as fair sharing), they prepare a short presentation on the chosen repository, addressing two questions:
     1. What elements make this repository trustworthy?
     2. Why might a data steward recommend this repository to a scientist?
-- **Presentation and Debate** (20 mins): Volunteers can present the results of their synthesis, while other learners are encouraged to highlight key elements for effective data preservation, as well as any potential "missing" elements.
+- **Presentation and Debate** (20&nbsp;mins): Volunteers can present the results of their synthesis, while other learners are encouraged to highlight key elements for effective data preservation, as well as any potential "missing" elements.

 ### Materials to Prepare